ezaspy/gandalf/README.md

 ## About The Project

 gandalf has been created to help fellow digitial forensicators with the live collection of forensic artefacts from a Windows, Linux and masOS hosts.
-Depending on the host OS, either gandalf.ps1 or gandalf.py will be required; to ensure compatibility for Windows and \*nix hosts respectively.
-If acquiring artefacts locally, gandalf should take ~3 minutes, potentially less.
-For remote acquisitions, gandalf can take ~7 minutes (per host), depending on network speeds and latency of course. gandalf will collect all commonly utilised forensic artefacts but it will not process them - this is handled by its 'brother' script [elrond](https://github.com/ezaspy/elrond), which converts all of the artefacts to either JSON or CSV and can then stand up an on-the-fly [Splunk](https://www.splunk.com/) or [elastic](https://www.elastic.co/) instance whilst mapping the evidence within those artefacts to the [MITRE ATT&CK® Framework](https://attack.mitre.org/) using [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/), if desired.
+Depending on the host OS, either gandalf.ps1 or gandalf.py will be required; to ensure compatibility for Windows and \*nix hosts respectively. gandalf is designed to be faster, but additional features *({-Memory, -CollectFiles}/{-M, -A, -F})* may result is longer acquisitions times, subject to network speeds and latency of course. gandalf will collect all commonly utilised forensic artefacts but it will not process them - this is handled by its 'brother' script [elrond](https://github.com/ezaspy/elrond), which converts all of the artefacts to either JSON or CSV and can then stand up an on-the-fly [Splunk](https://www.splunk.com/) or [elastic](https://www.elastic.co/) instance whilst mapping the evidence within those artefacts to the [MITRE ATT&CK® Framework](https://attack.mitre.org/) using [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/), if desired.
 <br><br><br>